mmzsource/2015-nextbuild-cqrs-from-the-trenches/cqrs-reads-writes.md

 ### Queries

 - Where the interaction with the _Command_ model is new and shiny, the interaction with the _Query_ model should look familiar to everyone.
-- Developers interact with the _Query_ model in the exact same way they did before, with the exception that the state of the objects forming the model cannot be changed directly.
-They can only be changed by sending _Commands_ to the _Command_ model.
+- Developers interact with the _Query_ model in the exact same way they did before, with the exception that the state of the objects forming the model cannot be changed (directly).
+- As you can see these two models are completely separated but they come together at the user's end.
+The _Query_ model is used to provide the data for the user to interpret.
+Based on the data that is shown to the user he or she decides to perform a certain action.
+This action is translated into a _Command_ and this is sent to the _Command_ model.
+Based on the effects of this _Command_ the _Query_ model will be updated to represent the new state of the system.

 ## Demo